-The best Oven Roasted Broccoli Recipe.
+Oven Roasted Crispy Broccoli is the delicious and healthy side dish that everyone will adore.
 It’s crispy, tangy, salty, spicy…yeah, it’s got all that going on.
-Easy sheet pan healthy side dish that’s vegan, gluten-free and super tasty!
+This is an easy broccoli and garlic recipe that’s vegan, gluten-free and super tasty!

 Jump to:

 My old standby when I was in the mood for broccoli was always Broccoli Salad with Miso Dressing.
-No worries, there’s really no competition.
-They each have their strengths.
-I’m sure you’ll have occasions to show each a bit of love.
+No worries, there’s really no competition, just different tasty ways to enjoy a bunch of broccoli.

 - Lemon: I love the tang.
 Use the zest and the juice for maximum flavor.
 Buy organic when you can.
 Be sure to thoroughly clean the outside of the lemon before zesting.